tylerlong/NeoEditor/README.md

     3. show "an extensible editor for the 21st Century"
 47. context menu to close, close all, close other.. etc
 48. platform specific save icon and open folder icon
+    1. not necessary
-49. bug: not share the same clipbord with the system ?
+49. bug: not share the same clipboard with the system ?
     1. maybe caused by debug mode
 50. fork ACE and write code there
     1. ensure_newline_at_eof
 54. prompt to save before exit if changed
-55.
+55. prompt to save before tab closing
+56.